Best Slovenia Wine Tour: My Day with Winestronaut

 My husband and I love discovering the wine regions of the countries we visit.
-We have done quite a few including in Napa Valley, Oregon, New Zealand, Australia, Greece, South Africa, Italy, and Portugal.
+We have visited quite a few including Napa Valley, Oregon, New Zealand, Australia, France, Greece, South Africa, Italy, and Portugal.
 When we heard about the rising wine scene in Slovenia, we were excited to check it out.
-We researched all the best Slovenia wine tours and chose the highly rated company Winestronaut.
+We researched all the best Slovenia wine tours and chose the highly-rated company Winestronaut.
 Here’s why and what to expect from their tour.

 Must Watch Wine Documentary